Recession or recovery in 2025? What strategy to adopt for your stock portfolio?

 • Safe-haven assets (gold, cash)

-Mistakes to avoid during uncertain periods
+Mistakes to avoid during periods of uncertainty

 • Panic selling or impulsive buying.